buudi/InternshipNotes/BootCamp/Lessons Learnt.md

 ```
 -  adding `AsNoTracking()` will make EF Core not track this call (we don't need tracking here since listing all movies is read only, i.e. we don't need to modify it) this improves performance.
 - why there exists no `RemoveAsync()` ? for `DbContext`?

+## 9/8/2024 Friday
+- You shouldn't really be using `AddAsync()`, [here is why](https://stackoverflow.com/a/42042173)
+	- here is the explanation from Microsoft Docs:
+	> 	*This method is async only to allow special value generators, such as the one used by 'Microsoft.EntityFrameworkCore.Metadata.SqlServerValueGenerationStrategy.SequenceHiLo', to access the database asynchronously.
+For all other cases the non async method should be used.*
+	- The same thing applies to `Update` and `Remove`, just use the non async method